🔼 Spirituality and Divination: An Inner Journey

 • Magic and rituals

-• Astrology, yoga and meditation
+• Astrology, yoga, and meditation

-• Spiritualism, hypnosis and occultism
+• Spiritualism, hypnosis, and occultism

-6. Spagyrics: alchemy and inner healing
+6. Spagyria: alchemy and inner healing

 • The five founding pillars

-• The three principles: mercury, sulfur and salt
+• The three principles: mercury, sulfur, and salt

-• Energy balance of body and mind
+• The energetic balance of the body and mind

-7. Spirituality, Religion and Esotericism: Understanding the Differences
+7. Spirituality, religion, and esotericism: understanding the differences

 • Definition and distinction of the three approaches